Welcome to Primary 3A

-Home learning will include weekly reading, a choice of spelling activities along with a termly home learning wall with activities from across the curriculum.
-Termly homework is the same as in previous terms, with 4 activities to be completed by the 20th December.
+Home learning will include weekly reading and spelling along with a termly home learning wall with activities from across the curriculum.
+Termly homework is the same as last term, with four activities to be completed by the 20th December.
 Following the success of our last Homework Celebration event, we plan to do another one at the end of the block (date to follow).

 Also, please ensure your child brings their reading book into school every day.
 Please also sign your child’s reading record once they have completed any set reading.